It is not always possible to pay respects in person, so we hope that this small token will help.

 |Sarah Clark, Director|

 Sarah joined the John M. Oakey & Son family in April of 2015.
-Sarah spent most of her life in North Georgia.
-She completed her education at Gupton-Jones College of Funeral Service in Atlanta, Georgia.
-While in school, she met her life partner, Michael Canestrari, who was a long-time resident of the Roanoke-Salem area.
-Once obtaining her Associate of Science Degree in Funeral Service, she and Michael made the decision to share their lives together in Roanoke County.
-Sarah is currently serving her apprenticeship in order to become a Licensed Funeral Director and Embalmer in the state of Virginia.
+She spent most of her life in North Georgia.
+Sarah completed her education at Gupton-Jones College of Funeral Service in Atlanta, Georgia.
+Upon obtaining her Associate of Science Degree in Funeral Service, she made the decision to move to the Roanoke-Salem area.
+Sarah has been a Licensed Funeral Director and Embalmer in the state of Virginia since February of 2017.
 She is also a Certified Cremation Operator.
 She is devoted to serving the families that place their trust in John M. Oakey & Son and caring for their loved one.
-Outside of the funeral home, Sarah plays with the Star City Roller Girls and loves skating outdoors on the Roanoke Valley Greenways with her teammates.
-Sarah has a great love for travelling, watching old films, reading books, organic farming, and being with her family.
+Outside of the funeral home, Sarah is the Head Non-Skating Official with the Twin Valleys Roller Derby and loves skating outdoors on the Roanoke Valley Greenways with her teammates.
+Sarah has a great love for traveling, watching old films, reading books, crafting, and being with her family and friends.

 |Steve Solomon, Funeral Assistant |